GlPortal/ads/general-ad.md

-# Free and Open 3D puzzle game looking for developer
+# Free and Open 3D puzzle game extending team

 GlPortal is a free and open source 3D puzzle action adventure that has been in development since 2012.